marschall/getrandom-provider/README.md

 security.provider.N=com.github.marschall.getrandom.GetrandomProvider
 ```

-`N` should be the value of the last provider incremented by 1 (for Oracle/OpenJDK 8 on Linux N should likely be 10).
+`N` should be the value of the last provider incremented by 1.
+For Oracle/OpenJDK 8 on Linux `N` should likely be 10.

 This can be done [per JVM installation](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/HowToImplAProvider.html#Configuring) or [per JVM Instance](https://dzone.com/articles/how-override-java-security).